Pierre-Lannoy/WeatherFlux/README.md

 ![php](https://badgen.net/badge/php/7.4+/green)
 ![license](https://badgen.net/github/license/Pierre-Lannoy/WeatherFlux/)

 WeatherFlux is a simple gateway that listen on the local network for messages sent by WeatherFlow station(s) and send them to an [InfluxDB 2.x](https://www.influxdata.com/products/influxdb/) server.
-It supports

 You can run WeatherFlux on any POSIX compatible operating system (Linux, OSX, BSD) as a console tool or a deamon.